-To give some idea of the noise and the crowds as the bonfires set off their own fireworks - her is a UTube clip.
+To give some idea of the noise and the crowds as the bonfires set off their own fireworks - here is a UTube clip.

-I was never close enough to see the fire actually lit, though I could see the flames – but then I was actually not in the firing line for the traditional hosing down of the crowds by the firemen – the Bomberos, heart-throbs of the city, celebrated each year in finest form on calendars that become keepsakes.
+I was never close enough to see the fire actually lit, though I could see the flames – but the plus side was that I was not in the firing line for the traditional hosing down of the crowds by the firemen – the Bomberos, heart-throbs of the city.

 The tradition is for people, pretty girls especially, to dance forward and taunt the firemen with insults until they are sprayed with the fire hoses …also catching the surrounding crowd.

-It makes a happy ending to leave the burning of the statues soaking wet…something I happily avoided.
+For locals a happy ending is to leave the burning of the statues soaking wet…something I happily avoided.